veltenlab/CloneTracer/primer_design/README.md

 # Description

 The R script [design_primers.R](design_primers) is used to design primers for the amplification of specific nuclear SNVs from 3' 10x scRNAseq cDNA libraries.
-For each mutation it generates outer, middle and staggered inner primers which can be used following the protocol described in our CloneTracker manuscript.
+For each mutation it generates outer, middle and staggered inner primers which can be used following the protocol described in our CloneTracer manuscript.

 # Dependencies